 To make the ball to die down let it hit you on the side of the chest, or just don’t lean back.
 Instead lean forward or cave in your chest to let it drop down quick.

-Most players first and only learn to chest it and then volley it without a bounce.
-I like that one and use it, but I also teach the players how to let it bounce after you chest it and then volley it after the bounce.
+Most players first and only learn to chest and volley without a bounce.
+I like that one and use it, but also teach the players how to let it bounce between the chest and volley.
 This trains the players brain and feet to not feel like they have to kick it before the ball bounces.
-Knowing and practicing both are what players need.

 Finishing drills redirecting the ball

 Even our College students are challenged by these.
 However, at the same time we have 9 year olds who can do all of these silky smooth.
 So it’s not necessarily a thing that comes with age, but more about practice.

 7) Redirecting the ball to a partner or target

 I like to give them freedom the first time and see what they use.
 Most players will only do what they are good and comfortable at.
 You want to be good using different ways, so the muscle memory learns it.
 Then you can solve more problems in a game.